The Master of Science in Physician Assistant Studies program at St. Bonaventure University admits 40 students every January.

 - 3 letters of recommendation.
 One must be from a clinician (PA, MD/DO, or NP).

 Once your application has been verified by CASPA it will be reviewed by the Admissions team.
 If the application has met the criteria, you will be asked to submit a supplemental application (no cost).
-Once the supplemental has been returned the application will be reviewed by the Admissions Committee and determined if an invitation for interview should be extended.
+Once the supplemental has been returned the application will be reviewed by the Admissions Committee, which will determine if an invitation for interview should be extended.
 There will be 120 interview slots for this admission cycle.

-PLEASE NOTE: Simply meeting the admission criteria and submitting an application will not guarantee an interview or acceptance into the program.
-The PA Admissions Committee will decide the applicants tp be granted interviews and the applicants selected for admission.
+: Simply meeting the admission criteria and submitting an application will not guarantee an interview or acceptance into the program.
+The PA Admissions Committee will decide the applicants who will be granted interviews and the applicants selected for admission.

 The Bona Advantage